-- a.During play the players are forbidden to use any notes, sources of information or advice, or analyse any game on another chessboard. - b.During play, a player is forbidden to have a mobile phone and/or other electronic means of communication in the playing venue.
-If it is evident that a player brought such a device into the playing venue, he shall lose the game.
+However, the regulations of an event may allow such devices to be stored in a player's bag, provided the device is completely switched off.
+This bag must be placed as agreed with the arbiter.
+Both players are forbidden to use this bag without permission of the arbiter. - 11.3.2.2 If it is evident that a player has such a device on their person in the playing venue, the player shall lose the game.
 The opponent shall win.

-The rules of a competition may specify a different, less severe, penalty.
-The arbiter may require the player to allow his clothes, bags or other items to be inspected, in private.
-The arbiter or a person authorised by the arbiter shall inspect the player and shall be of the same gender as the player.
-If a player refuses to cooperate with these obligations, the arbiter shall take measures in accordance with Article 12.9.
+The regulations of an event may specify a different, less severe, penalty. - 11.3.3 The arbiter may require the player to allow his clothes, bags, other items or body to be inspected, in private.
+The arbiter or person authorised by the arbiter shall inspect the player, and shall be of the same gender as the player.
+If a player refuses to cooperate with these obligations, the arbiter shall take measures in accordance with Article 12.9. - 11.3.4 Smoking, including e-cigarettes, is permitted only in the section of the venue designated by the arbiter.

-- c.
-Smoking is permitted only in the section of the venue designated by the arbiter. - 11.4 Players who have finished their games shall be considered to be spectators. - 11.5 It is forbidden to distract or annoy the opponent in any manner whatsoever.
-This includes unreasonable claims, unreasonable offers of a draw or the introduction of a source of noise into the playing area. - 11.6 Infraction of any part of Articles 11.1 11.5 shall lead to penalties in accordance with Article 12.9. - 11.7 Persistent refusal by a player to comply with the Laws of Chess shall be penalised by loss of the game.
-The arbiter shall decide the score of the opponent. - 11.8 If both players are found guilty according to Article 11.7, the game shall be declared lost by both players. - 11.9 A player shall have the right to request from the arbiter an explanation of particular points in the Laws of Chess. - 11.1(Unless the rules of the competition specify otherwise, a player may appeal against any decision of the arbiter, even if the player has signed the scoresheet (see Article 8.7).
+- 11.4 Players who have finished their games shall be considered to be spectators. - 11.5 It is forbidden to distract or annoy the opponent in any manner whatsoever.
+This includes unreasonable claims, unreasonable offers of a draw or the introduction of a source of noise into the playing area. - Infraction of any part of Articles 11.1 11.5 shall lead to penalties in accordance with Article 12.9. - Persistent refusal by a player to comply with the Laws of Chess shall be penalised by loss of the game.
+The arbiter shall decide the score of the opponent. - 11.8 If both players are found guilty according to Article 11.7, the game shall be declared lost by both players. - 11.9 A player shall have the right to request from the arbiter an explanation of particular points in the Laws of Chess. - Unless the regulations of an event specify otherwise, a player may appeal against any decision of the arbiter, even if the player has signed the scoresheet (see Article 8.7). - 11.11 Both players must assist the arbiter in any situation requiring reconstruction of the game, including draw claims. - 11.12 Checking three times occurrence of the position or 50 moves claim is a duty of a the players, under supervision of the arbiter.